Discoveries made by Voyager 1 and 2 in the Solar System

 • a printed message from the then United States president Jimmy Carter, part of which is given below:

-Where are the space probes now?
+Where are the Voyager probes now?

-As well as the two Voyagers, three other spacecraft have been launched on a trajectory to take them out of the Solar System.
-They are New Horizons, which passed the dwarf planet Pluto in 2015 and Pioneer 10 and 11, which were the first spacecraft launched to leave the solar system.
-As you can see from the table, the Pioneer spacecraft are no longer in contact with Earth.
+The Pioneer spacecraft are no longer in contact with Earth.
 There are two possible reasons for this: either their power supply has run out, or the radio transmitter is no longer lined up with the Earth and is beaming out signals in a completely different direction.
-The Voyager spacecraft are still in contact and should have enough power to continue transmitting messages back to the Earth until the mid 2020s.
+The Voyager spacecraft are still in contact and should have enough power to continue transmitting messages back to the Earth until the mid 2030s.

+And finally….
 Will the Voyagers ever be found?

 Even astronomers who think that alien life is widespread within our galaxy think that it is very unlikely, given the vastness of space, that the Voyager spacecraft will ever be found.
 The spacecraft are small and their power sources will have long died, thus making them unable to transmit a signal which could be picked up.
 However if they were ever to be intercepted by an alien civilisation it is fascinating to think what they would make of them.